mansam/fossbox/content/Jenn-the-ten-bulls.md

 Author: Jenn
 Tags: legacy, foss@rit
 Category: legacy
-Summary: I went shopping for a business formal outfit for the White House yesterday, I ...
+Summary: I went shopping for a business formal outfit for the White House yesterday, I left at 2:00.
+I thought I would be back in time for debrief, in time to write up a lovely wrap up blog.
+I got back at 8:00 pm. -___-  I mean seriously?
+Seriously?!??
+Well I found something so now I will be dressed appropriately.
+It didn’t even occur to me that I was missing debrief until I got back home and looked at the clock.
+(So sorry Remy!!)
+So anyway, I got some good stuff done yesterday.
+Finally finished the 1 ...

 I went shopping for a business formal outfit for the White House yesterday, I left at 2:00.
 I thought I would be back in time for debrief, in time to write